Key Takeaways:

 Creating clear, open areas lets fresh Chi flow freely, fostering a calm and balanced environment for you and your guests

 For example, placing the TV and speakers in your Wealth position disrupts the flow of wealth luck due to electromagnetic interference from these appliances.
 This can lead to decreased wealth opportunities, and stagnation in fiancial growth.
+For homeowners seeking feng shui for their house in Singapore, such small details can significantly influence how energy settles and circulates throughout the space.
 It is therefore crucial to understand your space so you can harness its full potential and invite steady abundance into your life.

-As this requires expert advice, our Feng Shui home consultation service includes an on-site audit of your home by our Feng Shui Master who will accurately identify the auspicious and inauspicious sectors in your home and guide you on how to optimize your space for harmony and prosperity.”
+As this requires expert advice, our Feng Shui home consultation service includes an on-site audit of your home by our Feng Shui Master who will accurately identify the auspicious and inauspicious sectors in your home and guide you on how to optimise your space for harmony and prosperity.

-These 2 examples of external environent generates Sha (negative) energy, which negatively impacts your home’s Feng Shui.
+These 2 examples of external environment generates “sha” (negative) energy, which negatively impacts your home’s Feng Shui.

 Cross-Junction (冲煞)

 A cross road leading directly towards your unit acts like a “poison arrow,” channeling negative energy into your home.
-This can lead to sudden setbacks, accidents, or disgreements that disrupt family harmony.
+This can lead to sudden setbacks, accidents, or disagreements that disrupt family harmony.

 Sharp Building Corners (壁刀煞)